Last modified: 03 November 2020

 Smile Train UK (“Us”, “We”, “Our” or “Smile Train”), is a charitable company limited by guarantee with registered charity number 1114748.
-Our registered address is: 10 Queen Street Place London UK EC4R 1BE.
+Our registered address is: York House, Wetherby Road, York YO26 7NH.

-Please read this policy carefully to understand how we will collect, use and store your data.
+Please read this policy carefully to understand how we will collect, use and store your personal information.

-1.1 We collect personal data about you for a number of reasons, including communicating with you, responding to requests for information, and to process donations.
+1.1 We collect personal information about you for a number of reasons, including communicating with you, responding to requests for information, and to process donations.

 1.4 There is also information about your computer hardware and software that is automatically collected by Smile Train.
 This information can include: your IP address (the unique identifying number of a computer), the browser you use, for example Internet Explorer, Firefox etc., domain names, access times and referring Website addresses.
 This information is used by Smile Train for the operation of the service, to maintain and improve the quality of the service, and to provide general statistics regarding use of the Website.

 We will process your personal information for the following reasons:

 To administer your donation including processing Gift Aid;

 To acknowledge donations and send a thank you letter